 If you fail to make payment within 14 days of the invoice being issued we reserve the right to terminate your services without further notice, although at our discretion we will likely try to contact you first.
 If you have other accounts, we will terminate those as well, not just the failed account.

 We will do everything to keep the services running all of the time, however, we're only human and even computers aren't perfect so sometimes there may be problems.
 These problems may be in the outage of a service, unauthorised access or intangible losses.
-In the event of an outage, we have a very generous SLA where we'll credit you 10x the amount you'd have paid for every service affected during the outage, limited to the invoice value for the month it happened it.
+In the event of an outage, we have a very generous SLA where we'll credit you 10x the amount you'd have paid for every service affected during the outage, limited to the invoice value for the month it happened it (once we're out of beta).
 If it's not something we could reasonably be expected to control, we'll apologise but can't pay for someone else's fault (even if it's an Act of God).
 In all other events, we will not pay any more in compensation than the amount paid for services in that month.